-Highlights - 2017
+Highlights - 2018

-- Record GEOs1 earned of 58,933 (54% increase compared to 2016); - Record revenues from royalties and streams of \$93.8 million (\$213.2 million including offtakes) (50% increase compared to 2016; 240% increase including offtakes);
+• Record GEOs earned of 80,553 (37% increase compared to 2017);

+Record revenues from royalties and streams of \$127.6 million (compared to \$93.8 million in 2017, an increase of 36%);

-1 GEOs are calculated on a quarterly basis and include royalties, streams and offtakes.
+GEOs are calculated on a quarterly basis and include royalties, streams and offtakes.
 Silver earned from royalty and stream agreements was converted to gold equivalent ounces by multiplying the silver ounces by the average silver price for the period and dividing by the average gold price for the period.
 Diamonds, other metals and cash royalties were converted into gold equivalent ounces by dividing the associated revenue by the average gold price for the period.
 Offtake agreements were converted using the financial settlement equivalent divided by the average gold price for the period.
+For average metal prices used, refer to the "Portfolio of Royalty, Stream and Other Interests" section in Osisko's MD&A for the year ended December 31, 2018, which section is incorporated by reference herein.